cysouw/germanverbs/text/text.md

 Plural:

-Listed here are verbs ending in *ern* that appear to be based on a plural noun ending in *-r*.
+Listed here are verbs ending in *er-n* that appear to be based on a plural noun ending in *-r*.
 These nouns are the regular plurals of the root nouns.
 To mark the plural, almost all examples below add a suffix *-er* to the noun root with an additional Umlaut for the roots with an [a/o/u] vowel.
 Only the plural *Bruder>Brüder* is derived from a singular that already ends in *er*.
 Also note that the plural forms *Ort>Örter* and *Scheit>Scheiter* are substandart.

 Note that all the nouns ending in *-r* from the previous section have an unmarked plural, i.e. the singular and plural is identical.
 That means that those *er*-nouns also could be analysed as being plural.
 Or reversed, the *er* suffix for the nouns in this section just look like plurals, but are actually something different.